-The Grab Supplier Code of Conduct (the “Code”) shall be applicable to all suppliers of the Grab Group and all of its direct or indirect subsidiaries and affiliated companies (collectively known as “Grab”).
+The Grab Supplier Code of Conduct (the “Code”) shall be applicable to all suppliers of the Grab Group and all of its direct or indirect associations and associations companies (collectively known as “Grab”).

-This Code shall apply to all suppliers as well as any entity who provides such goods/ services indirectly to Grab through such suppliers.
+This Code shall apply to all suppliers as well as any entity which provides such goods / services indirectly to Grab through such suppliers.

-This Code shall be made available to our suppliers and is a condition to contract.
-Grab reserves the right to terminate the contract with any supplier who is found to have violated any part of this Code.
+This Code shall be made available to our suppliers and is a condition to a contract entered into between Grab and the supplier (the “Contract”).
+Grab reserves the right to terminate the Contract with any supplier who is found to have breached any part of this Code.

 2. Laws and Regulations